Jaminz15/boulderingTracker/timeLog.md

 - 04/25/2025 – 4 hours – Refactored CSS structure by moving global styles into main.css and creating separate CSS files for each
 JSP page (index.css, trackProgress.css, logClimb.css, gymPage.css, gymManagement.css, userProfile.css, editClimb.css) updated all
 JSPs to load the correct stylesheets improved layout and styling for trackProgress.jsp and logClimb.jsp
-- 04/25/2025 – 1 hours – Added confirmation dialogs to delete buttons in logClimb.jsp, gymPage.jsp, and gymManagement.jsp to prevent accidental deletions
+- 04/25/2025 – 1 hours – Added confirmation dialogs to delete buttons in logClimb.jsp, gymPage.jsp, and gymManagement.jsp to prevent
+accidental deletions
+- 04/25/2025 - 2 hours - Refined styling for logClimb.jsp and userProfile.jsp.
+Adjusted layout, spacing, and table responsiveness
+to ensure content wraps cleanly and fits within the screen.
+Implemented CSS tweaks for a cleaner user experience and consistent card styling across pages.